haskell/cabal/doc/index.rst

-Welcome to the Cabal User Guide
+Welcome to the Cabal User Guide!
 ===============================

 .. toctree::